 Pressure and Temperature (P/T) Limits

-Pressure and temperature limits (P/T) are limiting curves defined in plant’s Technical Specification.
+Pressure and temperature limits (P/T) are limiting curves defined in the plant’s Technical Specification.
 Each P/T limit curve defines an acceptable region for normal operation.
 10 CFR 50, Appendix G, requires the establishment of P/T limits for specific material fracture toughness requirements of the pressure boundary materials.
 The P-T limits are derived on the basis of linear elastic fracture mechanics (LEFM) analyses.
 In these analyses, the minimum temperature necessary to ensure adequate margins against RPV failure is determined as a function of pressure.

 Pressurized Thermal Shock – PTS

 Pressurized Thermal Shock, PTS, means an event or transient in pressurized water reactors (PWRs) causing severe overcooling (thermal shock) concurrent with or followed by significant pressure in the reactor vessel.
 In this accident scenario, cold water enters a reactor while the vessel is pressurized.
 This rapidly cools the vessel and places large thermal stresses on the steel.
 Severe reactor system overcooling events that could be accompanied by pressurization or repressurization of the reactor vessel can result from a variety of causes.
-Pressure in the reactor system raises the severity of the thermal shock due to the addition of stress from pressure.
+Pressure in the reactor system raises the severity of the thermal shock due to the addition of stress from the pressure.
 Transients, which combine high system pressure and a severe thermal shock, are potentially more dangerous due to the added effect of the tensile stresses on the inside of the reactor vessel wall.
-PTS related transients include:
+PTS-related transients include: